 Preventing Ice Dams With Ventilation

-Ideally, ventilation provides for continuous airflow from the soffit (the underside of the roof eave) to the peak, or ridge, of the roof.
+Ideally, ventilation provides for continuous airflow from the soffit (the underside of the roof eaves) to the peak, or ridge, of the roof.
 A soffit-and-ridge vent system usually requires insulation baffles installed at the lower side of the roof, above the exterior walls.
 The baffles hold back the insulation by a couple of inches, creating a channel for air to flow freely past the insulation.
 Without them, thick insulation can block the air coming in through the soffit vents, eliminating airflow.

 If a soffit-and-ridge system is not feasible or desirable, ventilation can be provided with soffit or gable vents for intake air and several conventional roof vents for exhaust air.
 As a general guideline, ventilation systems should provide 1 square foot of net free ventilation per 150 square feet of attic floor space.
 Net free ventilation is the total area of openings in a vent, minus all screening or other obstructions.Continue to 4 of 6 below.

 04 of 06